Piano Concerto No. 1 (Mendelssohn)

 Mendelssohn's Piano Concerto No. 1 in G minor, Op.
-25, was written in 1830–31, around the same time as his fourth symphony ("Italian"), and premiered in Munich on 17 October 1831.
+25, was written in 1830–31, around the same time as his fourth symphony, and premiered in Munich on 17 October 1831.
 This concerto was composed in Rome during a travel in Italy after the composer met the pianist Delphine von Schauroth in Munich.
 The concerto was dedicated to her.
 Mendelssohn attended one party after another in Munich in October 1831, the month of the premiere, but he also played chamber music and taught double counterpoint.
 He performed the piece himself at the premiere, which also included performances of his Symphony No. 1 and the Overture from Midsummer Night's Dream.
 He had already written a piano concerto in A minor with string accompaniment (1822) and two concertos with two pianos (1823–24).

 Structure

 The three connected movements use several relatively new formal techniques in their brief span — for example, the piano enters very soon after the opening of the first movement, with little of an orchestral tutti to contrast with.
 The concerto quickly obtained popularity, and contains many sections of improvisation, one of Mendelssohn's specialities; it is scored for 2 flutes, 2 oboes, 2 clarinets, 2 bassoons, 2 horns, 2 trumpets, timpani and strings.